Castillo San Felipe de Barajas: The castle

-The fortification consists of a series of walls, wide at the base and narrow toward the parapet, forming a formidable pattern of bunkers.
-The batteries and parapets protect one another, so making it practically impossible to take a battery without taking the whole defence system.

-The castle is striking for its grand entrance and its complex maze of tunnels.
+The fortification consists of a series of walls, wide at the base and narrow toward the parapet, forming a pattern of bunkers.
+The batteries and parapets protect one another.
+The castle is striking for its grand entrance and its maze of tunnels.
 It is the most formidable defensive complex of Spanish military architecture.
 It is 41 meters (135 ft.) above sea level.

 Key features include the triangular Castillo de San Felipe de Barajas, surrounded by the batteries de Santa Barbara, de San Carlos y Los Apostles, Del Hornabeque, de la Cruz, de la Redencion, and de San Lazaro.
 The combined 68 guns faced away from the city.
 Joining the Media Luna causeway was a caponniere.
 The San Lazaro battery's terreplein included aljibes, while channels and breakwaters dealt with rainwater.
 The main underground gallery runs along the perimeter of the complex at sea level.
 Chambers within it could be exploded preventing the advance of overhead attackers.